-"Non-Blocking" reports the number of times Adaptive Server performed non-blocking network checks.
+Number of times Adaptive Server performed non-blocking network checks.
 With non-blocking network I/O checks, an engine checks the network for I/O and continues processing, whether or not it found I/O waiting (this is how an engine typically checks for network I/O.)